Climate change’s trillion dollar problem just got more urgent for investors

 The money tied up in fossil fuels is everyone’s problem, writes Anna Isaac

-There’s a £16 trillion problem that’s been keeping central bankers past and present up at night: stranded assets.
+There’s a £16 trillion problem that’s been keeping central bankers past and present up at night: “stranded assets”.
 It’s one made all the more stark by the UN’s Intergovernmental Panel on Climate Change (IPCC) warning on Monday that time’s nearly up if the world’s to avoid extreme climate crisis.

 Investment in fossil fuels has made the world more polluted.
 Now the world’s biggest money managers are trying to work out how investments can help mitigate and limit the impact of climate change.
 Quantifying and tackling the issue of stranded assets are a big part of that calculation, and so is working out what actually makes an investment meaningfully “green”.

-These are assets which, depending on the course of climate policy, could end of up either being value-less, such as oil, which might never be allowed to be extracted, or curtailed, such as a gas power station that might have its energy production-life cut short.
+These are assets which, depending on the course of climate policy, could end of up either being valueless, such as oil, which might never be allowed to be extracted, or curtailed, such as a gas power station that might have its energy production life cut short.

 A report from Swiss bank UBS cites analysts’ belief that as much as 80 per cent of oil and gas reserves might end up stranded.
-Former governor of the Bank of England and finance adviser, Mark Carney, has also warned that these assets could pose a risk to financial stability if companies and funds don’t divest from fossil fuels at pace.
+The former governor of the Bank of England and finance adviser Mark Carney has also warned that these assets could pose a risk to financial stability if companies and funds don’t divest from fossil fuels at pace.

-Pressure is building to try and reach an agreement on issues like investing in coal and wider investment in fossil fuel ahead of the Cop26 climate summit.
-The UK is hosting the global meeting this autumn, but so far it’s struggled to get enough support from other parties to sign up to initiatives such as the Powering Past Coal Alliance Finance Principles.
+Pressure is building to try to reach an agreement on issues like investing in coal and wider investment in fossil fuel, ahead of the Cop26 climate summit.
+The UK is hosting the global meeting in autumn, but so far it’s struggled to get enough support from other parties to sign up to initiatives such as the Powering Past Coal Alliance Finance Principles.
 At the G20, the US and Japan blocked efforts to set a specific date for phasing out coal use.

 A UK Treasury spokesperson told The Independent that the government is “committed to the UK being the best place in the world for green and sustainable investment and were the first country in the world to commit to fully mandatory reporting by businesses across the economy on the financial risks posed by climate change.”